azuredevcollege/trainingdays/day5/waf/cost.md

 - [ ] Special discounts given to services or licenses are factored in when calculating new cost models for services being moved to the cloud.
 - [ ] Azure Hybrid Use Benefit is used to drive down cost in the cloud.
 - [x] **None of the above**.

-****

-In our case, we are not really paying much attention to our costs.
-The reason for this is that we are mostly using free / developer plans and SKUs.
-Further, we also do not expect high workloads for our application (as it will likely be just us sending a couple of requests).
-In a real-life scenarion, however, modelling costs is extremely important.
-You should have a clear overview of the cost implications each service has.

 ### How do you govern budgets and application lifespan for this workload?